-Jillian McGarrity ’14, an elementary education major at Lynchburg College from Midlothian, is the only college student named to Gov. Bob McDonnell’s Task Force of School and Campus Safety.
+Jillian McGarrity ’14, an elementary education major at University of Lynchburg from Midlothian, is the only college student named to Gov. Bob McDonnell’s Task Force of School and Campus Safety.
 The task force submitted its recommendations to McDonnell on Jan.
 31.

 “It’s kind of of nerve-wracking,” Jill said.
 “I sat next to a delegate (Jan.
 31).
 It’s a humbling experience.
 It’s cool they want to hear a younger generation’s perspective.”

 Jill said she was recommended to serve on the panel by her former middle school assistant principal, Javaid Sidiiqi, who is now deputy secretary of education for McDonnell.